 TThe first year focuses on the fundamentals of hotel business, sustainable food and beverage management, and work and organisational behaviour.
 The second year will prepare you for managing the overall operations of a hospitality business effectively.
 As well as spending a significant amount of time working in one of our partner hotels, your studies will cover room division management, revenue management and digital marketing for hotels.
 During the third year, you will learn about sustainable hotel operations, managing diversity, and global trends.
 In addition to further work placement opportunities, you will complete a dissertation.

 In Year One you will study the following specified modules, alongside undertaking a work placement at the Celtic Manor.

 In the second year, you will continue a work placement with The Celtic Manor, as well as undertaking a 10 week block placement with Welsh Rarebits.
 Other modules studied will include:

 Year Three will allow you to specialise in a particular area/department as part of a 10 week placement at The Celtic Manor Resort.
 Other taught modules will include:

-This course includes a significant number of work-based learning modules, meaning students will be required to work evenings and weekends, as well as potentially staying away from home as part of the 10 week block placement.
+The hotel and hospitality management degree course includes a significant number of work-based learning modules, meaning students will be required to work evenings and weekends, as well as potentially staying away from home as part of the 10-week block placement.
 This may impact on students with disabilities and/or family commitments.
 Please contact course leader Guarav Chawla to discuss further.